 No. In order to avoid duplication in processing, please send your request by only one method of delivery.

 Yes, you can submit your online request at: http://www.accessdata.fda.gov/scripts/foi/FOIRequest/index.cfm.

-You will receive an acknowledgement letter by U.S. mail within one week of FDA’s receipt of your request.
+The FOIA provides ten business days for an agency to log a FOIA request.
+If you submitted your request by mail or fax, you will receive an acknowledgement letter by U.S. mail.
+If you submitted your request through our online portal, you will receive an emailed copy of the acknowledgement letter.
 The acknowledgement letter will provide you with a control number for your request, a telephone number for any future contacts regarding your request, and a link to our webpage that explains FOIA processing fees.
 Please be sure to include your control number on any correspondence with the agency.